rnakato/ShortCake/README.md

     # Singularity
     singularity exec shortcake.sif rserver.sh 8787

+`8787` is the port number, which you can change if necessary.
 Then, access `http://localhost:8787` from your web browser.
 The default username and password are both `rstudio`.

 You can also run Rstudio directly without a server: